-The MTA encourages hiking, cross-country skiing, snow shoeing, all-terrain cycling and nature study as a form of recreation along the trails.
+The MTA encourages hiking, cross-country skiing, snow shoeing, and nature study as a form of recreation along the trails.
 The trails are built largely on private land through the courtesy of the landowners.
-Permission of the landowners is granted for the trail as a footpath and is not intended for the use of motorized vehicles of any type.
+Permission of the landowners is granted for the trail as a footpath and is not for the use of motorized vehicles of any type.
 Cycling is only permitted on the GART.

 If we have missed any historical notes, or if you have a good tale to tell or photo to share, please contact us.